- Clan Name: Graham - Graeme, Grahame.

 At the age of 24 he started learning the art of warfare while serving in Sir William Lockart's Scots Regiment, helping Lious the 14th in France.
 He returned to Scotland 4 years later older and wiser.

-In 1678 he was tasked by King Charles 2nd to stamp out religious rebellion and anti-Royalist objectors in the Scottish borders. enforcing law as the King saw it, He fought hard against the covenanters and earned the nickname of "bluidy Clavers" for the zealous way he meted out punishment.
+He fought hard against the covenanters and earned the nickname of "bluidy Clavers" for the zealous way he meted out punishment.
 He met the King in 1680 and so impressed him with his aptitude that within six years he rose to the rank of major-general and Provost of Dundee.
 In two years he was created Viscount Dundee by King James 7th.

 In 1689 Scotland decided to follow England in declaring James as abdicated, when he fled abroad this opened the door to William and Mary of Orange who were jointly awarded the crown.